Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: Introduction

 Switching of a sublattice polarization by the external electric field and the resulting transition from the AFE to FE phase is a signature feature of antiferroelectrics.
 In uniaxial AFEs the polarization flips by 180$^\circ$ at once, which is revealed as a classical double $P$-$E$ hysteresis loop.
 In multiaxial AFEs, like squaric acid \cite{Horiuchi:2018,Moina:2021,Moina:2021:2} or CPPLA \cite{Horiuchi:2021} the loops are quadruple, because of the two-step polarization rotation.
 MPHTZ, being a uniaxial AFE, exhibits a classical switching process \cite{Horiuchi:2023}.
 APHTZ, being a canted FE, possesses compensated dipole moments along the $b$ axis.
 Thus, it potentially should also exhibit polarization switching: the electric field applied along the $b$-axis can flip the dipoles in one of the sublattices, inducing a transition to the state, where the ordering is FE along the $b$ axis and AFE along the $a$ axis.
 In APHTZ one thus expects to observe a single FE loop for the field along the $a$ axis and a double loop for the field applied along the $b$ axis.

-Theoretical model description of the phase transitions and polarization switching in the systems with proton tautomerism is often based on a certain version of the proton ordering model \cite{Moina:2021,Moina:2021:2}.
-The apparent bistability of the proton-associated dipoles and the quasi-one-dimensional structure of the dipole chains in the phenyltetrazole family crystals make such calculations particularly simple.
+Theoretical model description of the phase transitions and polarization switching in the systems with proton tautomerism is often based \cite{Moina:2021,Moina:2021:2,Moina:2020} on a certain version of the pseudospin proton ordering model.
+Since the pioneering works by Blinc \cite{Blinc:1960} and de Gennes \cite{deGennes:1963}, similar Ising-type models, possibly modified by inclusion or neglecting proton tunneling, coupling to phonons or to macroscopic lattice strains, have been extensively and successfully used to describe the temperature, external mechanical stress or electric field behavior of the static dielectric, piezoelectric, elastic, thermal, as well as dynamic properties of numerous hydrogen bonded ferroics (see, e.g.~\cite{Moina:2021,Moina:2021:2,Moina:2020,Vaks:1975,Tokunaga:1970,Zachek:1980,Stasyuk:1999,Carvalho:1978,Zachek:2014,Zachek:2017,Moina:2020} and references therein).
+The apparent bistability of the proton-associated dipoles in the phenyltetrazole family crystals will enable us to use the pseudospin formalism, and the quasi-one-dimensional structure of the dipole chains will make such calculations particularly simple.
 To our best knowledge, no such description for these crystals has been carried out yet.

 In the present paper we shall consider the two crystals of this family, which exhibit the long-range ordering: APHTZ and MPHTZ.
 Our goal is to develop as simple as possible pseudospin models, which would reproduce the essential features of the structure, type of ordering, available experimental data for the physical characteristics of the real crystals, and which would use as few fitting parameters as possible.
-The processes of polarization switching in these crystals is another focus of our attention.
+The processes of polarization switching in these crystals are another focus of our attention.